SpecFlowOSS/SpecFlow/docs/ui-automation/Selenium-with-Page-Object-Pattern.md

 	| 0            | 0             | 0               |
 	| -1           | 10            | 9               |
 	| 6            | 9             | 15              |
 ```

-## Browser behavior
+## Starting and quiting the Browser

-We start with configuring the browser behavior, the opening and disposing of Google Chrome for our tests:
+We start with configuring the browser behavior, the opening and closing of Google Chrome for our tests:

+This class handles it for us.
+When you access the `Current` property the first time, the browser will be opened.
+If we did this, the browser will be automatically closed after the scenario finished.

 *BrowserDriver.cs*